-Mental Case review
+Mental Case full review

 Flash cards are a proven method for learning and memory improvement.
 Mental Case is a dual-purpose tool for authoring and playing back stacks of flash cards, complete with text, graphics and a rudimentary level of interactivity.